HappySeaFox/sail/README.md

-# SAIL: Squirrel Abstract Image Libraries
+# SAIL: Squirrel Abstract Image Library

 SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs, from one-liners to complex use cases with custom I/O sources. :sailboat: